Rodgers sets team record as Packers hold off Browns 24-22 - NewsBreak

 INJURED

-Rodgers went to the locker room late in the first half after aggravating his toe injury but didn't miss a down.
-Rodgers has been playing with a fractured left pinky toe. ...
-Packers DL Tyler Lancaster left in the fourth quarter.
+Rodgers went to the locker room late in the first half after aggravating his toe injury but didn’t miss a down.
+Rodgers has been playing with a fractured left pinky toe.
+Packers guard Royce Newman appeared to step on the injured toe inadvertently. … Packers DL Tyler Lancaster left in the fourth quarter.

 Browns: visit the Pittsburgh Steelers on Jan.
 3.